rebelStats/Vision_Transformer_Salmon/README.md

 ## ViT Neural Network Architechture
 ![ViT Architechture](https://production-media.paperswithcode.com/methods/Screen_Shot_2021-01-26_at_9.43.31_PM_uI4jjMq.png)

 The Vision Transformer is a model that uses a Transformer-like approach for patches of an image.
-An image is split into fixed size patches, each of them linearly embedded, position embeddings are added, and the resulting vectors are to a typical Transformer encoder.
+An image is split into fixed size patches, each of them linearly embedded, position embeddings are added, and the resulting vectors are  added to a typical Transformer encoder.
 For classification to take place, a an extra learnable "classification token" is added.
 ViT has been demonstrated to attain excellent results compared to state-of-the-art convolutional networks while requiring substantially less computational resources.

 ## Repository structure